 Importance of Domain Names

 Domain names are a beautiful & useful alternative to long IP addresses that consist of numbers and periods.
 So far this is the only point we learned about the domain names.
-But a domain name is more than just a technical shortcut substitute to a cluster of numbers.
+But a domain name is more than just a technical shortcut substitute for a cluster of numbers.

 (You may skip this section but if you skim through it, you will surely enhance your understanding of domain name meaning)